SaudAlshamsi/Auto-Upload-Server-Client/README.md

 # Auto Upload Server/Client

-This application allows to setup an UPLOADING server and uses a client to periodically upload files over an encrypted connection over TLS.
+This application allows to setup an UPLOADING server and use a a client to periodically upload files over an encrypted connection over TLS.
-The users' authentication is done using by username and password.
+The users' authentication is done using using username/password.
 The passwords are stored encrypted by a strong (Argon2)[https://en.wikipedia.org/wiki/Argon2] hash.
 The uploaded files can be automatically deleted after the confirmed upload.
 For security, the files deleted are overwritten with random data before the cancellation.